mycguo/ai-personal-assistant/README.md

-# chat-with-charles-resume
-# ask any questions about me
+# personal ai chatbot to chat with your personal knowledge base

-## Run it locally
+## run it locally

 ```sh
 virtualenv .venv